(This list has been updated for 2018.)

 Stability shoes – Maximum support:

-When the Transcend debuted three years ago, it was said to be an unofficial replacement for the Trance; the Transcend is anything but.
+When the Transcend debuted four years ago, it was said to be an unofficial replacement for the Trance; the Transcend is anything but.

 Though it is positioned as a support shoe, it does not have a medial post.
-The midsole delivers stability through its wide midsole and outsole, and has a lot of cushioning despite its support categorization.
+The midsole delivers stability through its wide midsole, outsole, and raised sidewalls.
+The Transcend also has a lot of cushioning despite its support categorization.

-The upper is built on the ISOFIT platform, and the heel has an external support frame.
-Also available in wide and extra wide versions.
+The upper is built on the ISOFIT platform with comfortable interiors, and the heel has an external support frame.
+Also available in a wide version.

 Stability shoes – Lightweight support: